arniebradfo/Ajax-Boilerplate-Wordpress-Theme/readme.md

 ## Refactor js
 - add if() checks for everything
-- remove prototype methods
-- refactor functions to the appropiate type: anonymous, public, etc...
-- refactor names - more like jQuery?
 - add a global settings object
 	- wp-admin rename
 - Test it with google analytics - use ga plugin?